 - Grease a 9×13-inch baking pan or two 9-inch square or round baking pans.
 You can also bake the rolls in a cast iron skillet or on a lined or greased baking sheet.
 (See recipe Note.)

 - Shape the rolls: When the dough is ready, punch it down to release the air.
 Divide the dough into 14–16 equal pieces.
 (Just eyeball it—doesn’t need to be perfect!)
+A bench scraper is always helpful for cutting dough.
 Shape each piece into a smooth ball.
 Arrange in prepared baking pan or a couple inches apart on a lined baking sheet.

 - 2nd Rise: Cover shaped rolls with aluminum foil, plastic wrap, or a clean kitchen towel.
 Allow to rise until puffy, about 45–60 minutes.

 - Adjust oven rack to a lower position and preheat oven to 350°F (177°C).
 (It’s best to bake the rolls towards the bottom of the oven so the tops don’t burn.)